Selection of logs of motor boat charter trips in the eastern Med

 The weather forecast for the following night is for some wind maybe a little rain, so we leave in the afternoon and head for Zadar, where we choose the (expensive) town marina.

-We have a stroll through Zadar Old Town, where there appear to be many locals but not as many tourists.
+We stroll through Zadar Old Town, there appear to be many more locals than tourists.
 It seems more difficult to find a nice restaurant for al-fresco dining here than in one of the small island harbours!
 We have dinner in a restaurant with tables outside in one of the squares; followed by coffees in a cafe overlooking the bridge to the Old Town.

 Leaving Cuna cove through its marked channel - seems to get narrower every time.
 Veli Rat marina to left.